eventnetusa/eventnet/src/_work/carnival-cruise-line-agentpalooza.md

       * Houston, TX – May 11<sup>th</sup>

       * New Orleans, LA – May 12<sup>th</sup> &nbsp;…and 13<sup>th</sup>&nbsp;(We
-      can’t control the weather but we can react quickly to reschedule events for the following day when rain just won’t cooperate)
+      can’t control the weather but we can react quickly to reschedule events when rain just won’t cooperate.)

       * Charleston, SC – May 15<sup>th</sup>